khall-repo/555-soil-moisture-snsr-cal/README.md

 # 555-soil-moisture-snsr-cal
-CLI calibration program for those cheap 555 timer based capacitive soil moisture sensors.
+GUI calibration program for those cheap 555 timer based capacitive soil moisture sensors.
 Intended to be ran on Raspberry Pi with a BC Robotics 16-channel analog multiplexer HAT.